rshmie/InkHeart/backend/docs/security-design.md

     * Optional metadata (e.g., timestamps or entry IDs) that is bound to the ciphertext for authenticity.
     * Prevents tampering with critical metadata without affecting confidentiality.

-### 4. Password Hashing for Authentication

-* Also uses `Argon2id` with same parameters.
-* Ensures a consistent and hardened security approach for both storage and encryption flows.